 Hamburg is a beautiful city with landmarks that are worth exploring.
-But it can be hard to find the landmarks you want to see, and even harder to figure out how to get there.
+But it can be hard to find the landmarks you want to see and even harder to figure out how to get there.

 We’ve created this list of landmarks in Hamburg so you can easily explore some of the most famous landmarks in Hamburg without getting lost or wasting time on transportation.
+These landmarks include St. Michael’s Church, The Elbe Philharmonic Hall, and Alster Lake Park.

-Most Famous Historical Landmarks in Hamburg, Germany
+Most Famous Landmarks in Hamburg

 1. Planten un Blomen